 If the CRA decides to audit you, an auditor will call or write to you to set up a meeting.
 It may take place at your business or off-site at another location.
-The auditor will provide a fairly detailed, yet expansive, list of things they want made available for them at the audit or prior to the audit.
+The auditor will provide a fairly detailed, yet expansive, list of things they want to be made available for them at the audit or prior to the audit.
 We know being Audited may be a scary thing for many small businesses, but it shouldn’t it be.
 If you’ve kept all your documents that you’ve claimed being audited is the CRA just checking to make sure things match what you’ve claimed.
 With TurboTax Live Self Employed all your papers are securely kept for 7 years to ensure you have all the documents you need.

 Items that the auditor will request to see may include, but not be limited to; your business and personal records, ledgers, accounting records, receipts, credit card statements, bank statements, invoices, and contracts.
 If you have business partners, the auditor may also request to see the same type of personal financial records from them.

 The auditor simply needs to ensure your records match the figures you have noted on your income tax return.
 If everything matches, the process is complete.

 If the auditor determines your tax return has incorrect or missing information, they will ask for clarification, and if they are not satisfied or convinced, then they recommend your claims be denied and the account reassessed.

 If you disagree with the auditors’ findings, you have a limited period from the date the Notice of Assessment has been issued, to object to the findings.
 If you object, you have to provide the CRA with additional information to allow them to take a second look at the original assessment and the reasons behind it.
 You have 90-days to object and you can do so online using the Register My Formal Dispute Option found in your CRA My Account, or you may complete form T400A and send it to your nearest tax centre.